huntzhan/MyGoogleDict/README.rst

 Requirement
 ===========

-MyGoogleDict is a command line tool which communicates with google translation server.
+MyGoogleDict is a command-line program which communicates with google translation server.
 With the consideration of my personal needs, MyGoogleDict should fulfill the requirements as follow:

-1. Communicate with `translate.google.com`_ for translation bussiness.
+1. Communicate with
+   `translate.google.com <http://translate.google.cn/>`_ for translation
+   bussiness.
-2. Support various languages.
+2. Support translation of various languages.
 3. Support translation of both a single word and multi-words sentences.
+   Moreover, the program should classify results of translation with respect to their part of speech.
 4. Record and display the search history of user.
 5. Human readable manual in command line interface.